-i have loved the stars too fondly to be fearful of the night is performance as speculative cinema.
-Set within an immersive installation of light and sound, a single human body becomes an abstracted focal point, a disembodied drishti in an unfolding science fiction odyssey.
-The work explores states of transition and the synergetic relationship between light, sound and the body; a meditation on time, perspective and the moment of death.
+In this immersive installation of improvised light and sound, a single human body becomes an abstracted focal point – a disembodied drishti within an unfolding science fiction odyssey.
+The work explores states of transition and the synergy between light, sound and the body, offering audiences a meditation on time, perspective and the moment of death.

-Developed through in-depth collaboration and a residency at EMPAC Rensselaer in New York, Rachel Arianne Ogle, Luke Smiles and Benjamin Cisterne have created a transcendental experiment in design.
-An external feed of radio communications and cosmic chatter manipulates the dynamics of light and sound in realtime.
-These are shaped and responded to live within the duration of the performance by the artists, creating a unique and precarious state in each performance.
+Developed through in-depth collaboration and a residency at EMPAC Rensselaer in New York, Rachel Arianne Ogle, Benjamin Cisterne and Luke Smiles have created a transcendental experiment in design.
+An external feed of radio communications and cosmic chatter manipulates both light and sound in real time.
+These are then shaped and responded to live by the artists, creating a unique and precarious experience in each performance.

 * i have loved the stars too fondly to be fearful of the night is part of a double bill with Memoir for Rivers and The Dictator.
 Tickets for this show enable entrance to both.